Multiple Sclerosis

-The object of that attack in multiple sclerosis is myelin.
+The target of that attack is myelin.
 Myelin is a fatty substance that insulates neuronal axons.
 You can think of myelin as the rubber coating around electrical wiring.
 The insulating role of myelin helps axons send information rapidly from one neuron to the next.
 Interestingly, multiple sclerosis only affects myelin created by oligodendrocytes, which are glial cells (ie: neuron support cells) found in the central nervous system.
 Multiple sclerosis does not affect myelin formed by Schwann cells, which are located in the peripheral nervous system.

 Signs and Symptoms